lj020326/Ansible-inventory-file-examples/tests/ansible-groupvars-examples/README.md

 Now by using examples, we will try to learn about Ansible `group_vars`, which you might have to use in day to day operations.
 We will take some examples, but before going there, we will first understand our lab, we will use for testing purpose.

 Here we define the control server named `ansible-controller` and two remotes hosts named `host-one` and `host-two`.
-We will create playbooks and run commands on the ansible-controller node and see the results on remote hosts.
+We will create playbooks and run commands on theansible-controller node and see the results on remote hosts.

 Also, `group_vars` directory is defined as ./inventory/group_vars.
 The inventory file is ./inventory/hosts.